4-Ingredient Cheesy Hash Brown Casserole (Without Soup)

 Why You'll Love This Recipe

-• Simple ingredients - only 4 ingredients are needed to make this recipe.
+• Simple ingredients - Only 4 ingredients are needed to make this recipe.
 Nothing fancy.
 I bet you'll have most of them in your kitchen at any given time.

-• Rich & creamy flavor - don't let the simplicity fool you, the flavor of these potatoes is out of this world.
+• Rich & creamy flavor - Don't let the simplicity fool you, the flavor of these potatoes is out of this world.
 This is comfort food at it's finest.

 Ingredient Notes